-No director or executive officer of TransAlta, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over more than 10 per cent of our common shares, and no associate or affiliate of any of them, has or has had any material interest, direct or indirect, in any transaction involving TransAlta within the three most recently completed financial years or to date in 2021 or in any proposed transactions that has materially affected or will materially affect us.
+No director or executive officer of TransAlta, no person or company that is the direct or indirect beneficial owner of, or who exercises control or direction over more than 10 per cent of our common shares, and no associate or affiliate of any of them, has or has had any material interest, direct or indirect, in any transaction involving TransAlta within the three most recently completed financial years or to date in 2022 or in any proposed transactions that has materially affected or will materially affect us.

 In connection with the Brookfield Investment, Mr. Richard Legault and Mr. Harry Goldgut were nominated by Brookfield and elected to the Board on April 26, 2019.
-See "Directors and Officers."
-Brookfield is also entitled to receive certain funding fees, management fees and interest and dividends on its \$750-million investment.
-See "General Development of the Business - Three- Year History - Generation and Business Development - 2019 - Strategic Investment by Brookfield Renewable Partners", and "Capital and Loan Structure - Investment Agreement and E&O Agreement."
+On May 4, 2021 Mr. Legault resigned from the Board and Mr. James Reid was elected as the Brookfield nominee.
+See "Directors and Officers" section of this AIF.
+Brookfield is also entitled to receive certain funding fees, management fees and interest and dividends on its \$750 million investment.
+Also, see "General Development of the Business - Three - Year History - Generation and Business Development - 2019 - Strategic Investment by Brookfield Renewable Partners", and "Capital and Loan Structure - Investment Agreement and E&O Agreement" sections of this AIF.